 - Most shelters cannot cope with the demand for these items (indeed, tampons and pads are needed every month) .

 Having limited, or no access to female hygiene products leaves some women alone – in what amounts to a monthly crisis.
 Here, at Dignity Matters, we could not pretend that this is not happening.
 As WOMEN, we decided to do something about this issue.
 We are here to help other women in a practical and personal way.

-Dignity Matters is based in Wayland, MA, and oversees operations in Massachusetts and Rhode Island.
+Dignity Matters is based in Wayland, MA, and oversees operations in Massachusetts, Rhode Island and Georgia.
 If you are interested in joining our efforts in any capacity we would like to hear from you.